 Claims can be settled at any time up to the Tribunal delivering its full judgment.
 Starting a claim does not mean it will inevitably go to a hearing but you should be fully prepared for it to do so.

 To find out more or to book an appointment call AMD today on 0117 923 5562 and ask to speak to a member of our Employment Disputes team.
-Alternatively email our experienced Employment Solicitor Chris Brown to arrange an immediate and free consultation on all employment disputes.
+Alternatively email our experienced Employment Solicitor Nick Howell to arrange an immediate and free consultation on all employment disputes.

 What our Clients say